 About my work

 I am a syntactician with a primary focus on crosslinguistic variation, particulary with respect to noun phrases, and the interface of syntax with semantics and phonology.
+In the syntax-semantics interface, I'm particularly interested in definiteness, quantification, and relative clauses.
+My work on the syntax-phonology interface examines how theories of morpho-syntactic structures can inform our understanding of domains in which phonological processes apply.
 I teach courses on syntax, semantics, typology, and fieldwork.

 My work focuses on languages of East and Southeast Asia and Subsaharan Africa.
 (I like working on languages with tone!)
 I have an enduring interest in Thai, which I grew up speaking as a second language and which was the topic of my dissertation.

-I also worked for several years on Moro, an endangered Kordofanian language spoken in the Nuba Mountains of Sudan.
-I co-developed the Moro Story Corpus, and I am currently collaborating on a descriptive grammar of Moro together with Sharon Rose and our Moro colleagues.
+I have also worked for several years on Moro, an endangered Kordofanian language spoken in the Nuba Mountains of Sudan.
+I co-developed the Moro Story Corpus; a descriptive grammar of Moro is to appear with Language Sciences Press, coauthored with Sharon Rose and our Moro colleagues.

 Publications